quintype/malibu/tutorial/support-svg-sprite.md

 Like HTML, SVGs are represented using the [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model "Document Object Model") (DOM) and so can be manipulated with Javascript relatively easily.
 ### Problem
 There are SVG's embedded in JS for icons / logos / etc. These cause an impact on performance because:
-- The size of the JS increases with additions and entail cost over the network
+- The size of the JS increases with additions and entail cost over the network.
-- Render blocking
+- Render blocking.
 - Downloaded JS is parsed affecting FCP & FMP.

 ### Solution
 SVG's should be made external via webpack / plugins to load them lazy via a network call or DOM reference.
-Thus we are using `SVG sprite loader` (Webpack loader for creating SVG sprites.)
+Thus we are using `SVG sprite loader` (Webpack loader for creating SVG sprites).

 ## Why SVG sprite loader?
 SVG Sprites are rendered and injected in pages automatically, you just refer to images via `<svg><use xlink:href="#id"></use></svg>`.
 Also it can render sprites on server or in browser manually.